Determined.

 Teresa Catherine Patterson's first appearance, on a 1934 electoral roll.
 The woman who is Bridget and Jean and Teresa, will be known like this for the rest of her life.

-Far from being a single printer's assistant living on her own in Greymouth, she is now a live in housekeeper and sole parent to a two year old in Footscray.
+Far from being a single printer's assistant living in Greymouth, she is now a live in housekeeper and sole parent to a two year old in Footscray.
 In this outer western suburb of Melbourne, she works as a live in maid, gardener, cook, laundress, and all round housekeeper, for a widowed man and his three sons.
 Mary's memories begin here.
 She especially remembers the lifelong friends Teresa made nearby, known to Mary as Aunty Kit and Uncle Tom.

 The house in Footscray where Teresa worked and lived with toddler Mary, from around 1934 until around 1936, pictured in more recent times